ethereum/ethereum-org-website/public/content/developers/tutorials/secret-state/index.md

    }
 ```

-For every cell in the map, put that value in the `map1d` array and increment the counter.
+For every location in the map, put that value in the `map1d` array and increment the counter.

 ```
    return bool_256_to_u32_8(pederhash(map1d));